- Sharing Status Icons

 Set or remove a share’s expiration date

-This functionality is already described in other parts of this documentation and won’t be specifically covered here.
+This functionality is already described in other parts of this documentation and won’t be covered in more detail here.

-Despite the name of this section, you don’t actually delete a share.
-Rather what you do is remove the access of user’s to whom it’s already been shared with.
-When all users access to a shared resource has been removed, the resource is no longer shared.
+Despite the name of this section, the content of shares is not really deleted, but access of users revoked.
+When all users' access to a shared resource has been removed, the resource is no longer shared.

 To do that, you need to click on the rubbish bin icon, on the far right-hand side of the name of each user it’s been shared with, who should no longer have access to it.

 Both the sharer and all share recipients can rename a share at any time.
-However, when one user renames a share, it only renames their version; no other users see the new share name.
-Essentially, the share name remains the same for all other users.
+However, when one user renames a share, it only renames their version; other users don’t see the new share name but the original one.

 In case that’s a little unclear, step through the following scenario: